dipeshkumar123/qr-based-vms/README.md

 * **Delete**: remove erroneous or cancelled visits.
 * **Export CSV**: download the current visitor snapshot for compliance or reporting.
 * **Ledger viewer**: browse the SHA-256 ledger hashes to validate tamper resistance (updates every 30 seconds or on demand).
+* **Admin authentication**: unlock controls with the configured key (stored securely in browser storage until logout or expiration).

 ## Next steps from the roadmap

 1. **Phase 2 biometrics**: create a Python FastAPI microservice for face matching and wire routing from Express.
-2. **Immutable storage**: persist ledger hashes into `audit_ledger` and add tamper detection jobs.
+2. **Immutable storage**: expand tamper detection with periodic integrity audits and alerting.
-3. **Dashboards & analytics**: add secured admin authentication, charts, and CSV export.
+3. **Dashboards & analytics**: add advanced charts, filters, and reporting.
 4. **Alerts**: integrate email/SMS notifications for important events (failed verification, repeated visits, etc.).

 ## Testing checklist

 - [ ] Submit a visitor via the form.
 Confirm QR appears and record shows in the table.
 - [ ] Copy the QR token and call `POST /api/visitors/{token}/check-in` (via UI or REST client).
 Status updates to `checked_in`.
-- [ ] Verify ledger endpoint returns SHA-256 hashes for create/check-in events.
+- [ ] Verify ledger endpoint returns SHA-256 hashes for create/check-in/delete events and that entries persist across restarts.
-- [ ] Restart backend to confirm ledger resets (expected for MVP; upgrade in later phase).
+- [ ] Confirm admin key prompts appear when performing management actions in a new browser session.

 This scaffold keeps the MVP focused, while leaving clear extension points for the biometric, ledger hardening, and analytics phases described in `project-detail.md`.